webqit/webflo/README.md

 Here's a glimpse of your Webflo app.

 For when your application has a Server side.
 + The `public` directory for static files.
 The `server` directory for server-side routing.
-(Dynamic request handling on the server - Multi Page Applications, API backends, etc.)
+(Dynamic request handling on the server - for Multi Page Applications, API backends, etc.)

   ```shell
   my-app